kacper1236/Agent-LLM-with-RAG-discord/LocalRAG/README.md

 1. **Python 3**: Ensure you have Python 3.x installed.
 Tested in 3.10+, but I recommend 3.12.X
 2. **Ollama**: This app requires Ollama to be installed and running locally.
 Follow the [Ollama installation guide](https://github.com/ollama/ollama/blob/main/README.md#quickstart) to set it up.
+3. **CUDA**: This app require graphic card from NVIDIA.
+Follow the [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) to setup CUDA for version 12.8.0

 ## Setup